 Damo is a Tassie local who's into pretty much anything that involves being outside - climbing, hiking, riding, rafting and kayaking.
 He is an experienced kayaker and has paddled in many areas around Australia.
 His favourite place to go kayaking is the Tasman Peninsula.
 "There is so much to see.
 Heaps of wildlife, deep and dark sea caves and huge cliffs!".

 Always keen to be on the water, Pip loves nothing better than paddling Tassies amazing coastlines and is always keen to share the experience with others.
-While also working part time as a bush walking guide, this is Pips first season working for Roaring 40s Kayaking.
+While also working part time as a bush walking guide, Pips is excited to be joining Roaring 40s Kayaking for her second season.
 "We know so much about life above the water, yet we are only scratching the surface on what lies below.
 What better way to spark an interest in this underwater world than to spend some time paddling on it!"